JubothoRepositories/TechnicalTest/ReadMe.txt

  - some elements of the DDD Rich Domain Model, which means I will have cross refferences between the aggregate root and the objects belonging to the same aggregate
  - sealed for class when I don't think someone would like to inherit it.
 I beleave that the defautl should be sealed and 'unseal' or something should exist to explicitly mark when you want a class to be inheritable

+ - NUnit for unit-testing framework, because it's one of the oldest one but still in active development, they are supporting .net core in visual studio and is very widely known and unit-testing framework
+ - Moq for mocking library because it's really so great library
+ - JetBrains dotCover for coverage of the tests.
+With 30 tests it's 100%.
+Some of them are not required for that coverage, but the coverage is not the only metric which should be observed in order to have useful tests
+ - Integration tests, despite the fact we already have 100% from the unit tests.
+Integration tests are pretty important, because they help exposing the faults in the interaction between the units

 I am not using
  - async/await because the contract in the assignment is synchronous
  - logging, but I could add it very easy with DI again - nlog or serilog, but not log4net, it's so not elegant
  - more than one implementation of service/repository. but I could add more implementations very easy, for example ef core in memory (https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory)
+ - xUnit because it's visual studio integration is still lagging, but xUnit is expected to be the "future"